Indocumentado

 Indocumentado (Undocumented) (1992) is the ninth studio album by Mexican rock and blues band El Tri.

 The name of the album comes for the main single, "Indocumentado" is the common word for a Mexican person or any other nationality that find its way into the US without the proper documentation; The song is a tale of the physical and emotional hardships the "Indocumentado" goes through.

+The band also pays homage to legendary Mexican singer Francisco Gabilondo Soler, better known as "Cri Cri", on the album.

 Track listing

 All tracks by Alex Lora except where noted.